 There may be one competitor per leg on a team.

 All skiers must use skins for AT gear and wear a helmet.
 Nordic gear and scaled skies are welcome as well.
 Splitboards are allowed but not recommended.
 Caution and skill for all participants will be needed on the steep grade from the Continental Divide down to Fooses Creek.

 All bicyclists must obey all traffic laws.
 Bicycles will be walked across the highway.
 There will be volunteer staff for assistance in crossing the highway.
 Oncoming traffic will not be stopped or controlled.
 Failure to comply with walking the bike across will result in disqualification.
 Volunteer staff will determine compliance.
 Helmets are required, and a repair kit is suggested but not mandatory.

 The bike route runs through and adjacent to many parcels of private property.
 You are required to stay on the road when traveling through these private parcels.
-If you trespass off the road onto private property, you will be disqualified from the event and may be prosecuted.
+If you trespass off the road onto private property, you will be disqualified from the event and may be prosecuted for trespassing.

 Paddlers must wear a PFD and may use canoes, SUPs or kayaks (hard shell or inflatable).
 One boat, one racer- no athletes joining up on one craft.
 Paddlers must get out of their boat and cross the finish line on shore wearing their timing chip.
 PFDs must be worn by all competitors in the boating leg.
 Racers without life jackets will be disqualified.
 Be aware of possible high winds at Transition 2 blowing gear.

 Right of Way:

 Slower competitors: Please give right of way to an overtaking competitor.

 Faster competitors: Use caution when passing.
 Don’t expect the slower racer to yield in areas of danger.